esp-rs/book/src/introduction.md

 For tools and libraries relating to Rust on ESP, please see the [esp-rs organization] on GitHub.
 This organization is managed by employees of Espressif as well as members of the community.

-> #### A note in SoCs support
->
-> The content of the books applies to ESP32, ESP32-S, and ESP32-C series of SoCs.
-> ESP8266 series is out of the scope of this book, support for Rust in ESP8266 is limited and only some parts
-> of the book are applicable for this SoC.

 [rust programming language]: https://www.rust-lang.org/
 [Espressif]: https://espressif.com/
 [esp-rs organization]: https://github.com/esp-rs/